dune-gdt/dune-gdt/source/tutorial-20__ipdg_stationary_heat_equation_dirichlet.md

 ```
 # Tutorial 20 [WIP]: discontinuous IPDG for the stationary heat equation

-This tutorial shows how to solve the stationary heat equation with homogeneous Dirichlet boundary conditions using interior penalty (IP) discontinuous Galerkin (DG) Finite Elmenets with `dune-gdt`.
+This tutorial shows how to solve the stationary heat equation with homogeneous Dirichlet boundary conditions using interior penalty (IP) discontinuous Galerkin (DG) Finite Elements with `dune-gdt`.

 ## This is work in progress (WIP), still missing: